wamae-ndiritu/wamae-ndiritu/README.md

 -     Python
 -     C
 -     C++
-- 🌱 Up to this point, am still an university Student and therefore I am still
+- 🌱 Up to this point, am still an university Student and therefore
-- learning new things in the field of Computer Science.
+- learning new things in the field of Computer Science every single day.
 - 💞️ I’m looking to collaborate on with you guys as we explore the technological field.
 - 📫 Reach out to me on my social media handles so that we can move together.